 What is Involved?

-- Weekly personalized coaching sessions and follow-up check-ins, which can be a combination of in-person and virtual
+- Weekly coaching sessions and follow-up check-ins, which can be a combination of in-person and virtual

-- Supervision and collaboration with our Social Worker Helen Brook
+- Includes supervision and collaboration with our Social Worker & Clinical Supervisor Helen Brook

 - DBT concepts and principles are woven seamlessly into the support (mindfulness, distress tolerance, emotional regulation and skilled socialization)